( Disponible en anglais seulement )

 Solvency Funding Moratorium

 On April 15, 2020, the federal government announced that it was providing immediate temporary relief to sponsors of federally regulated defined benefit registered pension plans in the form of a moratorium on solvency payments under such plans through the remainder of 2020.
-Recognizing the potential impact that the COVID-19 crisis could have on defined benefit plan assets and liabilities and solvency funding obligations under such plans in 2021, the federal government also indicated that it will consult with stakeholders over the coming months to provide relief from 2021 funding obligations, as necessary.
+Recognizing the potential impact that the COVID-19 crisis could have on defined benefit plan assets and liabilities and solvency funding obligations under such plans in 2021, the federal government also indicated that it will consult with stakeholders to provide relief from 2021 funding obligations, as necessary.

 Effective May 27, 2020, the Solvency Special Payments Relief Regulations, 2020 came into force (“Solvency Relief Regulations”).
 Under the Solvency Relief Regulations, which apply to federally regulated defined benefit registered pension plans: (i) from May 27, 2020 until December 30, 2020, the amounts of any solvency special payments that are due are reduced to zero; and (ii) the amounts of any solvency special payments made from April 1, 2020 until May 27, 2020 may be deducted from the plan’s normal cost contributions or going concern special payment requirements that become due in the period between May 27, 2020 and December 30, 2020.